 Compounding pharmacies, regulated by state pharmacy boards, create customized versions of medications to meet individual patient needs.
 They can modify drugs by altering ingredients to avoid allergens, improving taste, adjusting dosage forms (e.g., from tablets to liquids), or producing strengths unavailable in brand-name options.

-Under Section 503A of the Federal Food, Drug, and Cosmetic Act, compounding pharmacies can legally formulate alternatives to branded medications.
+Under Section 503A of the Federal Food, Drug, and Cosmetic Act, Compounding pharmacies prepare customized medications pursuant to a valid prescription for an individual patient..
 However, unlike drug manufacturers, they are not required to seek FDA approval or oversight for safety and efficacy.

 Compounded Drugs and Shortages

-When a drug appears on the FDA’s shortage list, compounding pharmacies are permitted to produce similar formulations to help bridge supply gaps.
+When medications appear on the FDA drug shortage list, compounding pharmacies may prepare patient-specific compounded medications pursuant to a valid prescription and in accordance with applicable federal and state regulations.
 Currently, semaglutide—the active ingredient in Ozempic and Wegovy—remains in short supply due to overwhelming demand, impacting both the medication and its auto-injector pen.
 While tirzepatide, found in Mounjaro and Zepbound, has also faced shortages for diabetes patients, Eli Lilly reports that supply is improving.
 However, the FDA must still confirm whether availability meets demand before removing it from the shortage list.